mhinz/vim-signify/README.md

 systems.
 Since not all VCS support the same options, sometimes we have to fall back to the 'diff' executable.

-Current the following VCS are supported:
+Currently the following VCS are supported:

 - git
 - mercurial (hg)